yahsiba/takehome-angular/README.md

 # takehome-angular
 technical assessment
-main repo is in th angular-ecommerce folder
+main repo is in the angular-ecommerce folder